 5 Risks Of Outdated Software & Operating Systems

-One of the most common ways that hackers target organizations is by exploiting vulnerabilities in outdated software.
+One of the most common ways that hackers target organizations is by exploiting known vulnerabilities in outdated software.
 Outdated software risks can leave you open to a variety of hacks, including ransomware, malware, data breaches, and more.

 The fact is, failing to update your software doesn’t just mean you’re missing out on the latest version—it means you could expose your organization to major security vulnerabilities, like the widespread Apache Log4j2 vulnerability.